implse/Data_Structure_Python/README.md

 ## Heapify

-heapify: create a heap out of given array of elements.
+Create a heap out of given array of elements.

 Input : an array usually unsorted, unordered.
 Output : an array that satisfies the heap property.